-The ComfortNet system is a system that includes a ComfortNet compatible air handler and air conditioner or heat pump with a CTK0\ thermostat.
-Any other system configurations are considered invalid ComfortNet systems and must be connected as a traditional (or non-communicating) system (see Electrical).
+The ComfortNet system is a system that includes a ComfortNet compatible air handler and air conditioner or heat pump with a CTKO\ thermostat.
+Any other system configurations are considered invalid ComfortNet systems and must be connected as a traditional (or non-communicating) system (see the 24 Volt Thermostat Wiring - Non-Communicating Thermostat Connections section for details).